Lukasdotcom/fantasy-manager/CONTRIBUTING.md

+# FAQs

+- Q: Why is the cypress test failing?
+- A: If you made any major UI changes it may cause the test to fail.
+You may have to change the tests slightly(For help with making tests go to [How to Make Tests](#how-to-make-tests)).
+Otherwise there should be a video and a picture in the cypress/videos or cypress/screenshots directories.
+- Q: Where are the types for the database?
+- A: There is an interface for every table in the database located in the same file as the database connector.
+- Q: What do all the `#` in the imports mean?
+- A: The `#` is a special character that tells the typescript compiler to look in the root of the project for the file.
+This is used to make the imports shorter and easier to read.
+There are also other shortcuts like `#Modules` which is the modules folder.
+To see a list of all the shortcuts look at the package.json file in the root of the project.

 # Typescript

 I am very slowly converting this project to typescript.
+I am almost done now there are very few js files left.
 If you create a new file make it typescript and if you want to you can convert js files to typescript.

 # Todos before making a pull request

 - [ ] Run `npm run format` to format everything with prettier.
 - [ ] Run `npm run lint` and fix all errors and new warnings.
-- [ ] Made sure that all database changes have update code in entrypoint.ts.
+- [ ] Made sure that all database changes have update code in startup.ts.
 - [ ] Made sure to test your changes whith [cypress](#cypress) by running `npm test` and when it is done stopping the server with ctr-c.
 If this fails and you don't know why look in the [cypress section](#cypress).
 - [ ] If you added any features it would be great if you tested them with cypress(Not required).
 - [ ] If you added another league did you follow all the steps in the [leagues.md How to add another league](leagues.md#how-to-add-another-league).